istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 ## Uninstall

-Delete the Istio deployment:
+Delete the Istio deployment.
+Note that if you have multiple operators with different revisions running, this might result in uninstalling Istio of different revisions.

 {{< text bash >}}
 $ kubectl delete istiooperators.install.istio.io -n istio-system example-istiocontrolplane
 {{< /text >}}

-Note that if you have multiple operators running, this would result in uninstalling different Istio Control Planes.
 Wait until Istio is uninstalled - this may take some time.
 Delete the Istio operator:

 {{< text bash >}}